segmentio/segment-docs/src/connections/destinations/catalog/clearbit-reveal/index.md

 ## Troubleshooting

 ### Clearbit Enrichment data is not populating
-Please double check that you have entered **the _secret key_**, not the _public key_ Clearbit provides.
-Also please check that you included an IP address in your request.
+Double check that you have entered **the _secret key_**, not the _public key_ Clearbit provides.
+Also check that you included an IP address in your request.

 ### Marketo not receiving enriched data
 By default, Clearbit Reveal information will not be sent to Marketo.
-If you are interested in passing Clearbit data to Marketo, please reach out to <a href="mailto:support@clearbit.com?subject=Send%20Clearbit%20Reveal%20data%20to%20Marketo">Clearbit Support</a>.
+If you are interested in passing Clearbit data to Marketo, contact <a href="mailto:support@clearbit.com?subject=Send%20Clearbit%20Reveal%20data%20to%20Marketo">Clearbit Support</a>.